Graduating Seniors: Remember to Back Up Your Files

 - Backup Amherst Email via Thunderbird.

-Before you leave campus, copy the contents of your UserFiles folder (a.k.a. your U: drive).
+Before you leave campus, copy the contents of your U: drive.
 While the contents of your network storage drives will not be deleted until your IT account is disabled, your network storage will not be easily accessible if you are not on campus.
 You can copy your files to your own computer, a USB thumb/flash drive, an external hard drive, or use an online storage service (e.g. DropBox.com, Box.Net).

-If you don't have a computer of your own, plug in a USB thumb/flash drive or external hard drive to one of our public computers.
-Copy the data from your personal network share(s) to that.
+If you don't have a computer of your own, you may plug in a USB thumb/flash drive or external hard drive to one of our public computers.
+You can then copy the data from your personal network share(s) to that.

 To access network shares from off-campus, first you need to set up a VPN connection.
 Once you have a VPN connection, follow the Windows or Mac instructions as applicable to access your userfiles share.